exercism/powershell/exercises/hello-world/GETTING_STARTED.md

 ```

-## Step 3
+## Step 2

-Add a `Write-Output` statement to the function and then run the test again.
+Update the function to output the `"Hello, World!"` string.

 ``` PowerShell